archiewood/evidence-connector-js/README.md

       evidence-connector-js: {}
     ```
 3. Launch the development server with `npm run dev` and navigate to the settings menu (localhost:3000/settings) to add a data source using this plugin.
-4. Create a new source in the sources directory with a .js file.
-The file should export a `data` object, e.g.
+4. Create a new source in the sources directory with a .js file like `hello.sql`.
+The JS file should export a `data` object.
     ```javascript
     export const data = [
       {